Neyman's C(\alpha) Test for Unobserved Heterogeneity: The test for unobserved parameter heterogeneity

 The $C(\alpha)$ test for unobserved heterogeneity is usually formulated under a random parameter model.
 Following \citeasnoun{NeymanScott} we will focus initially on testing homogeneity of a scalar parameter against the alternative that the parameter is random.
 Consider having i.i.d. random variables $X_{1}, \dots, X_{n}$, with each $X_{i}$ having density function $p(x; \lambda_{i})$.
 Heterogeneity of the model is introduced by regarding the individual specific $\lambda_{i}$ as a random parameter of the form,

 where the unobserved $U_{i}$'s are independent random variables with common distribution function, $F$, satisfying moment conditions $\mathbb{E}(U)=0$, $\mathbb{V}(U)=1$.
-The parameter $\tau$ is a known finite scale parameter.
+The parameter $\tau$ is a known finite scale parameter, which allows us to rescale the variance for $U$ to be unity.
 It is not restrictive to assume $\tau$ known, as we will see later that $\tau$ does not enter the test statistics.
+It is cancelled out when the test function is studentized by its standard deviation.
 The hypothesis we would like to test is $H_{0}: \xi =0$, which implies $\lambda_{i} = \lambda_{0} $ for all $i$'s.
 The alternative hypothesis is $H_{a}: \xi \neq 0$. \\

-Under the above setup, the standard $C(\alpha)$ test described in section \ref{2.1} breaks down because the score function for $\xi$ for each individual observation $x_{i}$, defined as the first order logarithmic derivative of the density function with respect to $\xi$, is identically zero under the null, hence the Fisher information is also zero,
+Under the above setup, the standard $C(\alpha)$ test described in Section \ref{2.1} breaks down because the score function for $\xi$ for each individual observation $x_{i}$, defined as the first order logarithmic derivative of the density function with respect to $\xi$, is identically zero under the null, hence the Fisher information is also zero,